-- negative impacts on yourself or community, e.g. financial loss, physical harm, nuisance from traffic;

 - dangers to health and safety or the environment;

 - failure to comply with standards or legal obligations;

 - harassment of any nature;

 - criminal activity;

 - improper conduct or unethical behaviour;

-- financial malpractice or fraud;
+- financial malpractice or fraud; and

 - attempts to conceal any of these.

 Sakhalin Energy will look into all received grievances.
-Sometimes the company may find that a grievance does not relate to the company's activity under the Sakhalin-2 project.
-In these cases the company will explain it to you in writing.
-In all other cases the company will investigate the facts of adverse effect or noncompliance with standards.
-In case, if these facts will be confirmed, measures will be identified, which might be taken to resolve problem and avoid the incidents occurring again.
+Sometimes the Company may find that a grievance does not relate to the Company's activity under the Sakhalin-2 project.
+In these cases the Company will explain it to you in writing.
+In all other cases the Company will investigate the facts of adverse effect or noncompliance with standards.
+In case these facts are confirmed, measures will be identified to resolve the problem and avoid recurrence of incidents.